DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 Input the mach number
-- You will recieve a warning if the input mach number does not match the solver
+- You will receive a warning if the input mach number does not match the solver

 Input the Reynolds number, a message box will appear asking if you would like to scale the mesh or viscosity, after selection the message box re-appears with the new scaled value